The last thing I want to do is bore people with a long-winded biography that no one really cares about. So I’ll cut right to the chase:

 Thankfully, this didn’t lead to enrollment in a child rehabilitation program, as my teachers were cognizant enough to appreciate it as a form of creative expression (granted, a somewhat macabre one).
 I did however get into trouble for doing an oral book report on the Halloween II novelization in fourth grade after telling my teacher I’d be doing Treasure Island.

-I continued to write throughout my academic career and it was no surprise to friends/family that my aspirations were to write horror fiction.
+I continued to write throughout my academic career and it was no surprise to friends/family that my aspirations were to write genre fiction.

 In addition to seven novels (a few of which are soon-to-be published), I’ve also written extensively on the subjects of film and literature for numerous websites.
 Many people have read me on Dread Central, and I’ve also contributed to Shock Till You Drop.
 Nonfiction has also appeared in print in the pages of Fangoria and HorrorHound magazines.